Tūtaekurī River (Wairoa District)

-The Tutaekuri River, in the Wairoa District of New Zealand's Hawke's Bay, rises below Gaddum Road, in the Tutaekuri Conservation Area and flows about 24 km east before joining the Waiau River near Raumotu Bridge, about 3 km from its confluence with the Wairoa River at Frasertown.
+The Tūtaekurī River, in the Wairoa District of New Zealand's Hawke's Bay, rises below Gaddum Road, in the Tūtaekurī Conservation Area and flows about 24 km east before joining the Waiau River after Raumotu Bridge, about 3 km from its confluence with the Wairoa River at Frasertown.

+Biodiversity

 In the upper part of the river, tawa is the dominant canopy tree, with tītoki, hīnau, nīkau, pukatea, ngaio, kōwhai and scattered mataī, miro and rewarewa.